 The Washington D.C.
 Medicaid program provides low-income families with a chance to seek affordable healthcare options they normally would not be able to afford.
 Most petitioners seeking healthcare wonder, “What is Medicaid and can I become eligible for benefits?”
 Medicaid is a government-funded health care program that offers medical services and necessary treatments to eligible beneficiaries.
 It is important for potential applicants to learn as much information about Medicaid as possible, especially in Washington D.C., their place of residency.
 Understanding the most basic components of D.C.
 Medicaid insurance, including eligibility rules, income requirements and the services Medicaid will cover and will not cover can make the application process much simpler in the long run.
-To learn more about Medicaid eligibility guidelines and services, you can download our complimentary guide today.
+To learn more about Medicaid guidelines and services, download our free guide today.

 Washington DC Medicaid insurance includes a specific set of services that are covered under the umbrella of the Medicaid program.
 These Medicaid covered services include both federally mandated services required by law and services that Washington D.C. elects to cover for its residents based on district funding.
 The services that Medicaid covers are considered medically necessary, while elective services such as cosmetic surgeries are excluded.
 It is worth it for applicants to learn information about Medicaid services and coverages in order to be prepared for any sort of medical emergency.
 A program related to Medicaid, the Children’s Health Insurance Program (CHIP), ensures that children up to 19 years of age from low-income households are covered even if their household surpasses the eligibility requirements for Medicaid.